JuliaFusion/OWCF/README.txt

 (E,p,R,z) or (E,pm,Rm) formats.
 As long as you save the fast-ion distribution with the same keys as required by e.g. ps2os.jl, it will be usable.

-The OWCF_manual.pdf contains more detailed, and possibly up-to-date, information than this simple README.
+The OWCF_manual.pdf contains more detailed, and likely more up-to-date, information than this simple README.
+Please consult the OWCF_manual.pdf document for more information on the OWCF.
+A publication on the OWCF is in preparation and will be submitted to the journal of Computer Physics Communications.
+When published, a link to the article will be included here.
 -----------------------------------------------------------------------------------------------------------
 -----------------------------------------------------------------------------------------------------------
 To install: